data2health/informatics-playbook/docs/chapters/chapter_10.md

 ### What eConsent platform features are required?

 Existing free-to-use and license-based platforms offer a range of features and levels of customization.
-Some features may be preferred (i.e., “nice-to-have”), but not required for a given study, whereas some features may be considered “not important.”
-The decision to build an in-house eConsent solution should also take into consideration the extent to which specific features are considered required (i.e. essential) versus ‘nice to have’ or not important.
+Some features may be required (i.e., essential) while others may be preferred (i.e., “nice-to-have”) but not required for a given study, or “not important.”
 General categories of platform features and customization include, but are not limited to:

 - Language